At long last! We were able to find palm oil free toothpaste.

-At first, we went to Trader Joe’s, hoping to find toothpaste without palm oil.
+At first, we went to Whole Foods and Trader Joe’s, hoping to find toothpaste without palm oil.
 After reading all the ingredients, we thought we found two of them.

 After a week of trying each, my son still had extremely dry lips.
 I looked up the ingredients on both toothpastes and found out both had hidden palm oil derivatives.

 Afterwards, I found Earth Paste at a natural grocery store, and it’s been a miracle for us.
 My son needs a palm free toothpaste, and this works for him.

 He’s been alternating between the Lemon and the Peppermint.Earth Paste Lemon

 And now that we’ve found Fat and the Moon, he will add their Tooth Cleanse to his rotation.

 SLS free toothpaste

 When a toothpaste advertises it is SLS free, that means it doesn’t contain Sodium Lauryl Sulfate.

 SLS is controversial for many reasons.
 For our purposes, we avoid products and toothpaste with SLS because it is often made with palm oil.

 You may see toothpaste brands advertise themselves as SLS free and assume they are palm oil free.
 Know this is not always the case.